Soojin-Lee0819/introduction-to-interactive-media/september 22/README.md

 ![alt-text](images/butterfly.gif)

-Some difficulties I encountered during the creation of my self portrait is as follows:
+Some difficulties I encountered during the creation of my work of art is as follows:

-## 1. Having the coordinates opposite to math coordinates
+## 1. Attention to detail
-In high school Mathematics, we are taught that with every increase of a graph, it goes up and right.
-For Processing, however, the coding for shapes goes right and *down* instead, leading me to being confused and forgetting every few minutes.

-## 2. Not knowing how to add comments
-Even if I learned Javascript in the past, I momentarily forgot how to add comments.
-Because I did not know how to label my lines of code, I did not remember what ellipses or lines stood for each body part.
-As a result, I had to change the coordinate of each code to remember which line or ellipse it is.
-Only when searching how to add comments did I learn how.
+Because I wanted this work to be a step up from what I coded for my first assignment, I wanted it to resemble a butterfly.
+As a result, I used the curve() function for the first time for the wings, and lines and ellipses for the detail.
+This, I could say, was the longest part in my coding process.
+A picture of my rough sketch is shown below:

+![](images/originalsketch.png)

+## 2. Animating different colors inside the while() function
+For my work of art, I wanted different butterflies to show different colors every second, to give an illuminated light effect like those you see on Christmas.
+However, when putting the random color generating code *outside* the while() function, it would only generate random colors and leave it at that specific color for the whole run, not changing color like I wanted to.

+void wings(int xstartingpoint, int ystartingpoint) {
+    translate(xstartingpoint, ystartingpoint);
+    stroke(255, random(255), random(255));
+      fill (random(255), random(255), random(255));
+      strokeWeight (3);
+      }

+ However, after watching

+ void pattern() {
+    xstartingpoint = 400;
+    ystartingpoint = 100;
+    while (xstartingpoint < width) {
+      butterfly.wings(xstartingpoint, ystartingpoint);
+      butterfly.wings(xstartingpoint, ystartingpoint);
+      xstartingpoint = xstartingpoint + 1;
+      stroke(255, random(255), random(255));
+      fill (random(255), random(255), random(255));
+      strokeWeight (3);
+    }
+  }

 ## 3. Lack of knowledge regarding all shapes
 In addition, because I decided to experiment with Processing before learning more shapes in class, I was met with harsh lines for the nose, bangs, and mouth as I did not know the arc function yet.
-A picture of my rough sketch is shown below:

-![](images/originalsketch.png)

 ## 4. Not changing the canvas before coding
 In addition, because Processing starts off with a small canvas, I did not know you could change the size of the canvas until after I finished coding my self portrait.
 As a result, I had to multiply each coordinate by a specific number, so they all fall in the same area as they were in the smaller canvas.